aamnv/aadhi-blog/content/posts/wy.md

 My feeling is that COVID-19 will pass in a few months.
 The situation thus far and going forward will no doubt have a major effect on the financials of Weyerhaeuser in 2020.
 However, the intrinsic value of a company is often dependent on the cash flows going forward in perpetuity - captured in the terminal value.
 Even if the cash flows for 2020 are low / negative - if we avoid a long-term recession, then the stock should start paying significant dividends in 2021 and onwards.

 I'm comfortable taking that bet.
 But that doesn't mean you should be or that you will.
+As always - do your own research.